rook/rook/Documentation/development-flow.md

 Go to the [Rook github](https://www.github.com/rook/rook) to open the PR.
 If you have pushed recently, you should see an obvious link to open the PR.
 If you have not pushed recently, go to the Pull Request tab and select your fork and branch for the PR.

 After the PR is open, you can make changes simply by pushing new commits.
 Your PR will track the changes in your fork and update automatically.

+**Never** open a pull request against a released branch (e.g. release-1.2) unless the content you are editing is gone from master and only exists in the released branch.
+By default, you should always open a pull request against master.

 ### Backport a Fix to a Release Branch